These trainings are provided by the VCCS. If you are unable to attend a session live, the recordings will be available.

 Ongoing: Canvas Accessibility with UDOIT Advantage

-Offered throughout the academic year by NOVA’s Canvas & Educational Technology Support Services team
+Offered throughout the academic year by NOVA’s Canvas & Educational Technology Support Services team.
+Register for a UDOIT session.

 FIX IT Sessions by NOVA (Deeper dive into Canvas and UDOIT) might hit the mark for you.